-Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing as a first step towards suicide prevention.
+Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing.
+It's a first step towards suicide prevention.

-Talking about mental health doesn't have to be scary; it's simply our emotional, psychological and social wellbeing.
-It's really important to understand and manage it as it affects how we think, feel and act.
+Talking about mental health doesn't have to be scary.
+It's simply our emotional, psychological and social wellbeing.
+It's vital to understand and manage it as it affects how we think, feel and act.

 It’s a myth that talking about suicide is a bad idea as it will give somebody the idea to do it.
-In reality, people at crisis point often feel as though they don’t want to burden people with their problems, so they don’t discuss it.
-Asking somebody a simple question to check they’re alright offers support from friends and family, and an opportunity for early referrals for specialist help.
+In reality, people at crisis point often feel as though they don’t want to burden people with their problems.
+As a result, they don’t discuss it.
+Asking somebody a simple question to check they’re alright offers support from friends and family.
+It also gives a chance for early referrals for specialist help.

 How to help